LogoActuator Machining

 Steel / Cast Iron (1045, 4140): Susceptible to rust if unplated; requires zinc plating (adds 5-10μm thickness) or black oxide for outdoor use.

-Aluminum Alloy (6061-T6 / 7075-T6): Bare aluminum holes elongate quickly under cyclical loads.
-Type III Hard Anodizing (adds ~25μm per wall) or pressed bronze bushings are mandatory.
+Aluminum Alloy (6061-T6 / 7075-T6): Bare aluminum holes can elongate quickly under cyclical loads.
+Type III hard anodizing or a pressed bushing is commonly specified; quote the target coating thickness and whether the bore is sized before or after coating.

 Stainless Steel (304 / 316): Extreme galling risk if mating pin is the same hardness.
 Must use dissimilar grades (e.g., 416 pin with 304 bracket) or anti-seize compounds.